FlaccidFacade/beacon-relay-asset-view-orchestration/api/ARCHITECTURE.md

-# B.R.A.V.O API Architecture
+# B.R.A.V.O.
+API Architecture

 ## Overview

-The B.R.A.V.O API is a serverless IoT device management platform built on AWS Lambda and API Gateway, providing both REST and GraphQL interfaces for device registration, telemetry collection, and OTA firmware updates.
+The B.R.A.V.O.
+API is a serverless IoT device management platform built on AWS Lambda and API Gateway, providing both REST and GraphQL interfaces for device registration, telemetry collection, and OTA firmware updates.

 ## Architecture Diagram